 The Office of Campus Safety protects and serves the Kenyon College community 24 hours a day, 365 days a year.
-Campus Safety is responsible, in whole or part, for a number of campus safety and security programs including Emergency Management, Community Safety and Security Education and physical security, including security technology and emergency medical response and assessment.
+The Office of Campus Safety is responsible, in whole or in part, for a number of campus safety and security programs including emergency management, community safety and security education and physical security of all campus buildings and property, including security technology, emergency medical response and assessment, college policy enforcement, bicycle registrations and regulation, vehicle registrations and regulation and transportation registration.